redaxmedia/redaxscript/modules/Dialog/README.md

 Dialog
 ======

-> Replacement for alert, confirm and prompt.
+> Shared module to replace alert, confirm and prompt.